nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * `Work Style` : Handles multiple clients and properties simultaneously and values efficiency in contact and property management
 * `Environment` : Works in a fast-paced setting where quick data entry and retrival are essential

-But do not worry if you do not meet every characteristic — EZSTATE is designed to be intuitive and efficient for all users!
+But do not worry if you do not meet every characteristic — EZSTATE is designed to be **intuitive and efficient for all users**.
 <br> Give it a try, and head over to our Quick Start guide to get started and see how EZSTATE can make your contact and property management tasks faster and easier!

 * Table of Contents